prg.528.research_interrupted.webp

 Maoyi Qiu: Movement/Somatic (workshop)

-A public workshop will be held under the proposition from Minor Gesture, where the author Erin Manning positions the body as an "ecology of practices" always being facilitated by the environment.
+A public workshop will be held based upon the proposition from Erin Manning’s The Minor Gesture (2016), where the author positions the body as an “ecology of practices” that is always being facilitated by the environment.
 This workshop aims to provide a moment to focus on the zoomed-out exhaustion of sequences and movements.
 Materials, workbooks, and movement guidance will facilitate participants in examining social and psychic transformation in a lagged temporality.

 Maoyi Qiu, Small Act, video screenshot,